APNIC-Labs/draft-kskroll-sentinel/README.md

       both the validating resolver and the forwarder target resolver support this trusted key sentinel mechanism, and

-      the local resolver's queries do not carry the CD bit, and
+      the local resolver's queries do not have the CD bit set, and

-      the trusted key state differs between the forwarding resolver and the forwarder target resolver